ahart14/resume/src/pages/contact.md

 ---
-title: Andy Hart
+title: Contact
-summary: I’m a UX Engineer from Minneapolis, MN with a background in designing technical solutions for government, non-profit, and advocacy-based organizations.
+description: I’m a UX Engineer from Minneapolis, MN with a background in designing technical solutions for government, non-profit, and advocacy-based organizations.
+metaDesc: I'm a UX Engineer from Minneapolis, MN with a background in designing technical solutions for government, non-profit, and advocacy-based organizations.
 contactEmail: "andrew.hart14@gmail.com"
 contactPhone: "612-396-4479"
 ---